Gary Moore: Guitars

 In 2000–2001, Gibson released a Gary Moore Signature Les Paul Standard with a faded lemonburst finish and a reversed neck pickup.
 Gibson later released a Gary Moore Signature BFG Les Paul, featuring a P-90 pickup in the neck position.
 In 2013, Gibson announced a new Gary Moore Signature Les Paul, modelled after the "Greeny" guitar.
 On Corridors of Power and Victims of the Future, Moore used a 1961 Fiesta Red Fender Stratocaster, which had previously belonged to Tommy Steele.
 In 2017, Fender Custom Shop released a limited edition replica of the guitar.
-During the 1980s, Moore also played Hamer and PRS guitars, as well as Charvels equipped with Floyd Rose tremolos and EMG pickups.
+During the 1980s, Moore also played Hamer and PRS guitars, Charvels equipped with Floyd Rose tremolos and EMG pickups, as well as a Heritage guitar which featured on his 1989 After the War album and was reportedly the prototype for a subsequent signature model.

 Other guitars Moore used during his career include a 1964 Gibson ES-335 and a 1968 Fender Telecaster.
 After his death, several of his guitars were auctioned off including a 1963 Fender Stratocaster given to him by Claude Nobs, a Fritz Brothers Roy Buchanan Bluesmaster, a 2011 Gibson Les Paul Standard VOS Collector's Choice No. 1 Artist's Proof No. 3 (modelled after the "Greeny" guitar) and a 1964 Gibson Firebird 1.
 Moore began playing with .009-.046 gauge strings, before switching to .010-.052.
 Later he switched to gauge .009-.048.
 His preferred brand of strings was Dean Markley.
 He also used extra-heavy picks.

 Other equipment

 Moore used Marshall amplifiers during most of his career.
 He utilised other brands from time to time as well including Dean Markley, Gallien-Krueger and Fender.
+On Still Got the Blues, Moore used a Soldano SLO-100 amplifier, which was purchased by Joe Bonamassa in 2025.
 Some of the effects pedals he used during the 1980s included a Boss DS-1, an Ibanez ST-9 Super Tube Screamer, a Roland Space Echo, a Roland SDE 3000 Digital Delay and a Roland Dimension D. Later he used a variety of effects by T-Rex, an Ibanez TS-10 Tube Screamer Classic and a Marshall Guv'nor; the last one was featured most notably on "Still Got the Blues".
 In the studio, he used an Alesis Midiverb II since the late 1980s.
 He was an early adopter of the pedalboard, namely the Boss BCB-6 "Carrying Box", which he used in the early 1980s.